TolikPylypchuk/SharpHook/docs/articles/native.md

 A positive `MouseWheelEventData.Rotation` value indicates scrolling up or left, and a negative value indicates scrolling down or right.

-On Windows the value 120 represents the default wheel step.
+On Windows, the value 120 represents the default wheel step.
 As such, multiples of 120 can be used as the rotation value, but it's not required.
 The value of `MouseWheelEventData.Type` is ignored.

-On macOS it's recommended to use values between -10 and 10.
+On macOS, it's recommended to use values between -10 and 10.
 This will result in quite a small scroll amount with pixel scrolling, so `MouseWheelScrollType.BlockScroll` is recommended for line scrolling instead of pixel scrolling.

-On Linux there is no fixed recommendation, but multiples of 100 can be used.
+On Linux, there is no fixed recommendation, but multiples of 100 can be used.
 The value of `MouseWheelEventData.Type` is ignored.

 ## Simulating Text Entry